sumitmalik51/AIW-CAF-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

 ### Task 3: Monitor attacks against your web application

-In this task, you will Monitor the attacks against the web application.
+In this task, you will Monitor the attacks against the web application using Network Watcher.

 ### Task 3.1: Create Storage Account